TransparentHealth/direct-test-certificates/README.md

 Although an ATL (or anyone) [could install DirectCA locally](https://github.com/videntity/vcert/blob/master/INSTALL.md), it is instead strongly recommended that ATLs use the hosted version.
 If you are an ATL email sales@videntity.com for a free registration code.

-If you are not an ATL but want to use the hosted service. contact Videntity by phone(+1888.871.1017) or email sales@videntity.com.
-Videntity offers a 1 week free trial.
-After that the fee is $200/mo.
+If you are not an ATL but want to use the hosted service.
+Contact Videntity by phone(+1888.871.1017) or email sales@videntity.com.

-Since Direct CA is [free open source software](https://github.com/videntity/vcert/blob/master/LICENSE.txt), another option is to setup your own server.
-It could be installed [from source](https://github.com/videntity/vcert) or from a [pre-configured AMI](https://github.com/videntity/vcert/blob/master/INSTALL.md).
+Since Direct CA is [free open source software](https://github.com/transparenthealth/vcert/blob/master/LICENSE.txt), another option is to setup your own server.
+It could be installed [from source](https://github.com/videntity/vcert) or from a [pre-configured AMI](https://github.com/transparenthealth/vcert/blob/master/INSTALL.md).